-the following information is not medical advice.
+The following information is not medical advice.
 We encourage you to talk to your doctor about any questions you have and about your individual case and concerns.

 Expand All | Collapse All

 It is important to understand the difference between epileptic and non-epileptic seizures.
 Epileptic seizures are caused by spontaneous, highly synchronized abnormal electrical discharges from the brain.
 Non-epileptic seizures, on the other hand, are not caused by abnormal brain activity.
 Although they may look like seizures, they seem to be the result of another type of mind-body connection which is not the same as epilepsy.
-That is why we refer to these spells as non-epileptic seizures.
+That is why we refer to these events as non-epileptic seizures.
 Other terms for the same condition are pseudo seizures (because they resemble seizures) or psychogenic seizures (because of the mind-body connection).
-Most epileptologists prefer the term non-epileptic “spells” or “episodes” rather than “seizures.”
+Most epileptologists prefer the term non-epileptic “events” or “episodes” rather than “seizures.”

 There is no simple answer to this question.
 Every case is highly individual.
 The best theories suggest that the seizure-like behavior is a form of stress response.
 Maybe “distress response” is a more accurate concept.
 Consider the many forms in which the body can respond to physical stress or mental distress: some people get an upset stomach, some get migraine headaches, some get fatigued and want to sleep all the time, some get diarrhea, some get heart palpitations.
 Everything from asthma to acne, heart attacks to hair loss, probably has some component attributable to stress.
 In some people, the mind/body may “convert” distress into a response that resembles a seizure.